 If you like it hotter, add more chili powder; if you like it sweeter, add more sugar.
-The only thing to worry about is the more sugar you use, the more likely your meat is to burn if you are cooking over direct heat.
+The only thing to worry about is the more sugar you use, the more likely your meat will burn if you are cooking over direct heat.
 The amount of salt depends on the size of the meat, so you can keep that separate if it's easier.

-- 2 tablespoons kosher salt
+- 2 tablespoon Diamond Crystal kosher salt

-- 1/2 cup packed brown sugar
+- ½ cup packed brown sugar

 - 1 tablespoon smoked paprika